asrayg/currency-arbitrage/README.md

 1. **Asynchronous Requests**: Using `aiohttp` for non-blocking HTTP requests.
 2. **Parallel Processing**: Leveraging `multiprocessing` and `concurrent.futures` for parallel execution.
 3. **Early Stopping**: Modifying the Bellman-Ford algorithm to stop early if no updates are made.

+### Sentiment Analysis and Trading Recommendations
+## Data Collection
+News articles and social media posts related to various countries are collected using APIs like NewsAPI and Twitter API.
+The data is then preprocessed to remove noise and extract meaningful information.

+## Sentiment Analysis
+Sentiment analysis is performed on the collected data using the VADER sentiment analysis tool.
+This helps in determining the overall sentiment (positive, negative, neutral) towards a country's economy.

+## Feature Extraction
+Features such as sentiment score, GDP growth rate, and inflation rate are extracted from the data.
+These features are then used to train machine learning models to predict currency movements.

+## Model Training
+A Random Forest model is trained using the extracted features to predict the direction and magnitude of currency movements.
+The model is evaluated and fine-tuned to improve its accuracy.

+## Trading Recommendations
+Based on the model's predictions, a recommendation system provides trading advice.
+Traders can use this system to make informed decisions about buying, selling, or holding currency pairs.

 ## Scripts Overview